PGA Championship 2020 purse, payouts: How much prize money does the winner make? - Up News Info

 PGA Championship purse 2020

-The purse at the 2020 PGA Championship should remain at $11 million, same as each of the last two seasons.
+The purse at the 2020 PGA Championship is $11 million, the same as each of the last two seasons.

 How much money does the winner get?